openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

    $ pot -h

 Installation of any other dependencies is not required.
-For more details on the installation steps, see the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>`.
+For more details on the installation steps, see the `Install OpenVINO Development Tools <https://docs.openvino.ai/2023.0/openvino_docs_install_guides_install_dev_tools.html>`__ prior to OpenVINO 2023.1.

 Interface Changes for Building C/C++ Applications
 #################################################